Dynamsoft/barcode-reader-javascript-samples/hello-world/react/README.md

         console.log((item as BarcodeResultItem).text);
         texts += (item as BarcodeResultItem).text + "\n";
       }
-      // If the 'texts' string is not empty, display an alert with all barcode texts if (texts !== "") alert(texts);
+      // If the 'texts' string is not empty, display the decoded bacode texts if (texts !== "") this.resultsContainer.current!.innerText = texts;

-      // If no items are found, alert the user that no barcode was detected if (!result.items.length) alert("No barcode found");
+      // If no items are found, display that no barcode was detected if (!result.items.length) this.resultsContainer.current!.innerText = "No barcode found";
     } catch (ex: any) {
       let errMsg = ex.message || ex;
       console.error(errMsg);